GodlyJaaaj/shell_bash_scripts/README.md

     this is also the name of the .h file that will be created in the include folder.

-Options: (only one at a time)
+Options:
     -math : add -lm to the Makefile
     -ncurses : add -lncurses to the Makefile
     -csfml: add -lcsfml-graphics -lcsfml-window -lcsfml-system
         -lcsfml-audio -lcsfml-network to the Makefile

 Example:
     ./init_my_repo.sh "my_sokoban" -ncurses